 - Water serves as the simplest option and a safe choice for those watching their calories or sodium.

-- Homemade stocks require some planning, but if your gravy is Thanksgiving-turkey bound, you likely have the ingredients for a tasty homemade stock on hand already.
+- Homemade stocks require some planning, but if your gravy is Thanksgiving-turkey bound, you likely have the ingredients for a tasty homemade stock on hand already to make all your side dishes shine.

 View this post on Instagram